 Look for spelling mistakes or bad grammar

-- The text is usually very large to capture the attention.
+- The text is usually very large to capture your attention.

 Never open or download attachments